 With effect from 31 October 2011 the CLSB became an Approved Regulator under the Legal Services Act 2007.
 Its regulatory work for the Costs Lawyer profession includes setting and maintaining standards, this is achieved by:

-- The education and training requirements that need to be met before a Trainee Costs Lawyer can apply for a practising certificate as a Costs Lawyer.
+- Setting and overseeing education and training requirements that need to be met to qualify as a Costs Lawyer.

-- The continuing professional development required of Costs Lawyers.
+- Setting and overseeing continuing professional development (CPD) required of a CLSB authorised and regulated Costs Lawyers.

-- The disciplinary mechanisms for any Costs Lawyer who might fall short of the professional standard expected of them.
+- Implementing disciplinary mechanisms for any CLSB authorised and regulated Costs Lawyer who might fall short of the professional standard expected of them.

 What is a Costs Lawyer?

-Costs Lawyers with a current practising certificate are:
+A Costs Lawyer with a current practising certificate is: